Lonely Planet Top 10 City

 The Excellence in Research for Australia (ERA) initiative is an evaluation of research quality in universities by the Australian government.
-It is administered by the Australian Research Council (ARC) and was conducted in 2010 and 2012 and will be repeated in 2015.
+It is administered by the Australian Research Council (ARC) and was conducted in 2010, 2012 and 2015.

-The ERA assessment covers six years of research and judges the quality of publications.
+The ERA assessment covers six years of research and judges research quality.

 Visit our ERA data page for a better understanding of the assessment and a detailed view of our results.